sablier-labs/docs/docs/concepts/02-sablier-protocol.md

 [GitHub page](https://github.com/sablier-labs).
 Detailed technical reference for each version can be found in the [Contracts](/contracts/v2/overview) section of this website.

-As long as the Ethereum blockchain continues to exist, every version of Sablier that gets deployed will operate continuously and without interruption, with a guarantee of 100% uptime.
+As long as Ethereum and the other EVM chains continue to exist, every version of Sablier that gets deployed will operate continuously and without interruption, with a guarantee of 100% uptime.

 :::info

-Sablier is the first asset streaming protocol ever built in crypto, tracing its roots back to 2019.
+Sablier is the first token streaming protocol ever built, tracing its roots back to 2019.

 :::